AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 To search assets using the mentioned scenario in **[!UICONTROL Assets view]**, follow the steps below:

 1. Go to search filters.
 1. Go to Filters.
-Under [!UICONTROL MIME Type] select all the given MIME types but Deselect PNG.
+Under [!UICONTROL MIME Type], select all the given MIME types but Deselect PNG.

 ## Advanced search {#advanced-search}